Haya-AB/pdsnd_github/README.md

 new_york_city.csv
 washington.csv

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.

 ### About me
-I'm Haya AlBassam , and my major is Computer Science.
+I'm Haya , and my major is Computer Science.